supernova4869/s_mmpbsa/README.md

 ## New Folder (?
 - Add support of other PBSA solvers, e.g., Delphi2, and also built-in LPBE solver
 - Add figures: plotting data, 2D interaction plots like Ligplot+, 3D plots scripts with PyMOL
+- Split analysis module from the main module to restart analyzation